LocoPluto/Spotify-Music-Reccomendations/README.md

 1. When running the Spotify_login file 2 of the same webpage will open
 2. If you try to add 40 songs to a playlist sometimes a little less (like 38) will be added.
 I believe this is actually a bug with Spotify's api and not my fault from the testing I have done at least thats the story I am going with
 3. There is currently no way to remove songs artists or genres.
-If you need to do so restart the program its way easier than programming that in also I wanted to give this to Joey before he left for college and I am on a limited time schedule.
-I say this having 4.5 hours knowing well I am just too lazy
+If you need to do so restart the program.
 4. The interface has not been tested on other computers.
 For all I know it may not work at all.
 This means there will probably be numerous weird looking things in the interface but it looks trash anyways so who cares.